rstudio/rstudio-conf-2022-program/sessions/rapid-response/optimal-allocation-of-covid-19.md

 # The title of your talk
 talk_title: "Optimal allocation of COVID-19 vaccines in west Africa - A Shiny success story"
 # A short version of the title, suitable for small displays
-talk_title_short: Optimal allocation of COVID-19 vaccines in west Africa - A Shiny success story
+talk_title_short: Optimal allocation of COVID-19 vaccines in west Africa
 # A link to your talk's materials, when ready
 talk_materials_url: ~
 speakers: